yard

 Light and climate narrow your white-flower list fast.
 In cooler spots like zone 4–5, sun-loving perennials such as white shasta daisies and double white peonies handle cold that would toast more tender shrubs.

-Warmer gardens in zones 8–10 can lean on evergreen white bloomers. fragrant gardenias, white azaleas, and sasanqua camellias give you flowers plus foliage, similar to how crepe myrtles carry color in hot climates.
+Warmer gardens in zones 8–10 can lean on evergreen white bloomers.
+Fragrant gardenias and white azaleas give you flowers plus foliage.
+Sasanqua camellias can play the same role, much like crepe myrtles carry color in hot climates.

 Full sun, which means 6+ hours direct light, suits sturdy perennials and many shrubs.
-Think cream daylilies, white coneflowers, and panicle white hydrangeas that color up even in Midwest heat.
+Think cream daylilies and white coneflowers.
+Panicle white hydrangeas also color up well in Midwest heat.

 Part shade beds, where buildings or trees block midday sun, are ideal for whites that scorch in high heat.
 Look at white-edged hostas, white bleeding hearts, and spring bulbs like pale daffodils under small trees.